Phlebotomy Training in Georgia: A Look at the Top 3 Places to Study

 These factors include where you work, how much experience you have, the size of the company you work for, and what kind of education you have.

 This salary also doesn’t include bonuses or benefits you might receive as a phlebotomist, and that’s important to keep in mind.
-If you work for a medical facility full-time, you could receive a great benefits package, especially when it comes to healthcare needs.
+If you work for a medical facility full-time, you could receive an excellent benefits package, especially when it comes to healthcare needs.

 As you can see, the salary for a phlebotomist is good for an entry-level position.
 But, you don’t have to remain in that exact position for the rest of your life if you decide on a career in phlebotomy.